rachaelbabister/blush-bakes-blog/README.md

 # BLUSH BAKES BY RACH | RECIPE BLOG

 Welcome to the Recipe Blog by Blush Bakes by Rach.
 Utilising the existing branding and style from my business website, I've built this blog with a focus on elegant simplicity, wanting to share my baking passion with a wider audience.

 Using a combination of HTML, CSS, JavaScript, and Python using the Django framework, this blog offers a responsive experience across all devices, whether on your desktop, tablet, or phone - the content is easy to navigate and visually appealing.

 As a visitor to the site, you'll find a diverse selection of baking recipes, ranging from cakes and cupcakes to biscuits and brownies.
 You're invited to register an account, enabling you to engage with the community by commenting on recipes and sharing your own baking experiences.

-One of the highlights of this blog is the ability to save your favourite recipes directly to your profile, giving easy access to the recipes at a later date.
+One of the highlights of this blog is the ability to save your favourite recipes directly to your profile, giving easy access to the recipes later.

 ![Blush Bakes by Rach Recipe Blog shown on a range of devices, using amiresponsive(https://ui.dev/amiresponsive)](readmefiles/images/ux/responsivedesigns.jpg)